mermaid-js/mermaid/docs/content/flowchart.md

 ```

 #### Classes
-More convenient then defining the style everytime is to define a class of styles and attach this class to the nodes that
+More convenient then defining the style every time is to define a class of styles and attach this class to the nodes that
 should have a different look.

 a class definition looks like the example below: